 - Rusty or reddish stains on bed sheets or mattresses caused by bed bugs being crushed.

 - Dark spots (about this size: •), which are bed bug excrement and may bleed on the fabric like a marker would.

 - Eggs and eggshells, which are tiny (about 1mm) and pale-yellow skins that nymphs shed as they grow larger.

 - Live bed bugs.

 There are also the physical signs that you have been bitten by bed bugs.
 You may have clusters of several red, raised, vaguely round marks all over your body.
 They will appear on the places where your skin is likely exposed, such as arms, shoulders and legs.
 In some people these bites may itch as well.
 There will also more than likely be bloodstains on the bed sheets.
 Bed bugs do carry diseases, so if any of these signs are present, call Amigos Pest Solution right way.
-We will come and give you a free inspection and get the infestation under control and eradicated before it can spread elsewhere in your home.
+We will come and give you a comprehensive inspection and get the infestation under control and eradicated before it can spread elsewhere in your home.